Stand by Me (film)

-Stand by Me is a 1986 American independent coming-of-age drama film directed by Rob Reiner.
-It is based on Stephen King's 1982 novella The Body, with the title deriving from the song of the same name by Ben E. King.
-The film is set in Castle Rock, Oregon in 1959 and stars Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O'Connell as four boys who go on a hike to find the dead body of a missing boy.
+Stand by Me is a 1986 American coming-of-age drama film directed by Rob Reiner.
+Based on Stephen King's 1982 novella The Body, the film is set in the fictional town of Castle Rock in 1959.
+Stand by Me stars Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O'Connell as four boys who set out on a journey to find the dead body of a missing boy.
+The film's title is derived from the 1961 song of the same name by Ben E. King, which plays during the film's closing credits.

-Stand by Me received overwhelmingly positive reviews and was nominated for an Academy Award for Best Adapted Screenplay and for two Golden Globe Awards: one for Best Drama Motion Picture and one for Best Director.
-It is considered by many to be one of the most influential films of the 1980s, as well as one of the greatest films of all time.
+Stand by Me received positive reviews upon release and was a commercial success.
+The film was nominated for an Academy Award for Best Adapted Screenplay and for two Golden Globe Awards (Best Drama Motion Picture and Best Director).
+Rolling Stone has called Stand by Me "a staple of youthful nostalgia" and "the rare movie that necessarily gets better with time".